 We explore outcomes in a few ways.
 The first considers the frisk as an outcome of a stop without IOARS documentation, acknowledging that frisks are an intrusive police action potentially violating the constitutional rights of members of the public.
-We reviewed the stop sample (N=377) for documented frisks to assess whether any documented frisks occur during stops that were found to have insufficient IOARS documentation.
-In the stop sample analysis of 377 randomly selected encounters, 10 forcible frisks occurred during the encounter (3.4 percent).
-Two of the 10 frisks occurred during an insufficiently justified stop.
-The lack of IOARS documentation to justify the stop in the data we reviewed could create vulnerabilities in criminal procedure and/or complaints regarding officer misconduct.
+We reviewed the stop sample (N=376) for documented frisks to assess whether any documented frisks occur during stops that were found to have insufficient IOARS documentation.
+In the stop sample analysis of 376 randomly selected encounters, nine forcible frisks occurred during the encounter (2.4 percent).
+All the nine frisks occurred during sufficiently justified stops.

 The second outcome of insufficiently justified stops and frisks involves seizure of contraband.
-We reviewed the frisk sample (N=120) for documentation of seized contraband to assess the degree to which contraband seizure resulted from stops or frisks that have insufficient IOARS documentation.
-In the sample of 120 stops where a forcible frisk occurred, 16 resulted in finding contraband-a "hit rate" of 13.3 percent.
-In the instances where officers found contraband, two stops lacked proper IOARS documentation for the frisk or the stop (see Figure 5).
-When considering only stops and frisks with appropriate justifications, the contraband hit rate increases from 13.3 to 16.9 percent.
+We reviewed the frisk sample (N=103) for documentation of seized contraband to assess the degree to which contraband seizure resulted from stops or frisks that have insufficient IOARS documentation.
+In the sample of 103 stops where a forcible frisk occurred, 29 resulted in finding contraband - a "hit rate" of 28.2 percent.
+In the instances where officers found contraband, eight stops lacked proper IOARS documentation for the frisk or the stop (see Figure 5).
+When considering only stops and frisks with appropriate justifications, the contraband hit rate increases from 28.2 percent to 32.8 percent.

 Table 8 details the type of contraband obtained during frisks where officers found contraband, broken down by whether the stop and/or frisk was sufficiently justified by IOARS.
 The contraband obtained during the stops fall into only a few categories, mainly weapons and drugs, with an "other" category that includes items such as stolen property.
-Overall, weapons were the most common type of contraband found during frisks.
-Drugs was the second most common, with "other" the least common.
+Overall, weapons and "other" contraband are most likely to be found during frisks.
+All of the weapons found during frisks were found during stops and frisks that had documentation meeting the IOARS standard.

 Table 8.
 Type of contraband found by IOARS determination.
-January - June 2022.
+July - December 2022.

-WEAPON(S) DRUGS OTHER TOTAL ALL FRISKS WITH CONTRABAND IN SAMPLE 10 4 2 16 STOP AND FRISK WITH IOARS 9 4 1 14 STOPS WITHOUT IOARS & FRISKS WITH IOARS 0 0 0 0 STOPS WITH IOARS & FRISKS WITHOUT IOARS 1 0 0 1 STOPS AND FRISKS WITHOUT IOARS 0 0 1 1
+WEAPON(S) DRUGS OTHER TOTAL ALL FRISKS WITH CONTRABAND IN SAMPLE 11 7 11 29 STOP AND FRISK WITH IOARS 11 2 8 21 STOPS WITHOUT IOARS & FRISKS WITH IOARS 0 1 0 1 STOPS WITH IOARS & FRISKS WITHOUT IOARS 0 4 3 7 STOPS AND FRISKS WITHOUT IOARS 0 0 0 0